Faith Community Nursing

 Foundations of Faith Community Nursing Course

-Methodist Health System Congregational Health Ministry with Baylor University Louise Herrington School of Nursing present the Foundations of Faith Community Nursing Course from the International Parish Nurse Resource Center Curriculum.
+Methodist Health System Faith Community Nursing with Baylor University Louise Herrington School of Nursing presents the Foundations of Faith Community Nursing Course from Westberg Institute for Faith Community Nursing Curriculum.

 Debbie Seider, MSN, RN